Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 9. 🗂️ Folder Redirection Properties for Specific Folders

-Redirection properties can be set individually for Documents, Desktop, and AppData.
-Each folder's settings allow control over synchronization and redirection paths.
+Having completed the configuration, I can confirm that the redirection properties for the Documents, Desktop, and AppData folders were set individually.
+This granular approach allowed me to define unique redirection paths and tailor the synchronization settings for each folder based on its specific requirements and data volatility.

 📸 **Folder Redirection Properties for Start Menu**